PORT OF LOPEZ REGULATIONS

-- Fuel and defuel aircraft outdoors when possible, otherwise always have hangar doors open when transferring fuel.
+- Fuel and Defuel aircraft outdoors when possible, otherwise always have hangar doors fully open when transferring fuel.

 - Ground aircraft when transferring fuel.

 - Bond fuel container to aircraft when transferring fuel.
-Fuel flow creates a static build up in the container and an electrical potential difference between the container and the aircraft.
-A conducting bond will reduce this potential difference.
+(Free falling fuel creates a static build up.
+A conducting bond will reduce static charges).

-- Keep Class B fire extinguisher(s) charged and accessible near the door of the hangar.
+- Keep Class B fire extinguisher(s) charged and accessible near the door of the hangar and have a water hose on hand that will reach the nearest hydrant.

 - Store and transfer fuel in gasoline approved containers.